APPFL/APPFL/README.md

 APPFL, Advanced Privacy-Preserving Federated Learning, is an open-source and highly extensible software framework that allows research communities to implement, test, and validate various ideas related to privacy-preserving federated learning (FL), and deploy real FL experiments easily and safely among distributed clients to train more robust ML models.With this framework, developers and users can easily

 * Train any user-defined machine learning model on decentralized data with optional differential privacy and client authentication.
-* Simulate various synchronous, asynchronous, and semi-asynchronous PPFL algorihtms on high-performance computing (HPC) architecture with MPI.
+* Simulate various synchronous and asynchronous PPFL algorihtms on high-performance computing (HPC) architecture with MPI.
 * Implement customizations in a plug-and-play manner for all aspects of FL, including aggregation algorithms, server scheduling strategies, and client local trainers.

 [Documentation](http://appfl.rtfd.io/): please check out our documentation for tutorials, users guide, and developers guide.